pydio/pydio-doc-admin-guide/1_installation_guides/09_office_online/01_only_office.md

 ### Start editing documents

-Now you can edit all of your docs, presentations, and more easily, double click on the file and a window will appear with the only office interface and then you can edit it right of the bat.
+Now you can edit all of your docs, presentations, and more easily, double click on the file and a window will appear with the only office interface and then you can edit it right off the bat.

 [:image-popup:1_installation_guides/office_online/onlyoffice_interface.png]